 One of the Cpl Aircraft Apprentices (CAA) from 104 Entry Aircraft Apprentices, who was the floor CAA in A Flt on our arrival, was Cliff

 Spink.
-Cliff reached the rank of Air Marshall.
+Cliff reached the rank of Air Marshal.
 He retired from the service in November 2002, although by all accounts he still flies with the RAF Reserve, and he flies Hunters out of RAF Scampton.
+Frank Dixon and Stuart Morgan chatted with Cliff at the AGM of the RAF Halton Apprentices Association on 30 July 2011.
+Subsequently in 2012 Stuart and his wife chatted with Cliff during the reception hosted by the CAS in London in March 2012.
+Cliff has fond memories of 202nd entry.

-Less than three weeks after joining the RAF, 202 were involved in the funeral arrangements of Sir Winston Churchill, who died on
+Less than three weeks after 20 entry joined the RAF, Sir Winston Churchill, died on

 Regretably, Pat Hurst lost his life on 27 September 1968 (aged 19), early into his post Halton career.
 Details of his death are recorded on the Roll of Honour kept by the Royal British Legion.